-This delicious Pumpkin Brownie Loaf is moist, spiced pumpkin bread, meets chocolate brownies, with a layer of chocolate running through the middle!
+Delicious moist pumpkin loaf, meets chocolate brownies, with a layer of chocolate running through the middle!
+A great chocolate twist on pumpkin loaf.

 Last year I made a wonderful Vanilla Brownie Pound Cake Loaf and I decided to bring that same idea in to pumpkin season, pairing the brownie layer with my favourite pumpkin loaf recipe.